tomxiong/docker-baseimage/README.md

 <a name="running_startup_scripts"></a>
 ### Running scripts during container startup

-The baseimage-docker init system, `/sbin/my_init`, runs the following scripts during startup, in the following order:
+The docker-baseimage init system, `/sbin/my_init`, runs the following scripts during startup, in the following order:

  * All executable scripts in `/etc/my_init.d`, if this directory exists.
 The scripts are run in lexicographic order.
  * The script `/etc/rc.local`, if this file exists.